 How you say goodbye to an employee who's leaving your company is just as important as how you welcome them to their new job.
 Yet, for many companies, employee offboarding gets less attention than onboarding.
-In fact, "71% of organizations have no formal offboarding process."
+In fact, 71% of organizations have no formal employee offboarding process.

-But the stakes for getting your offboarding process right couldn't be higher—workers are leaving their jobs in record numbers.
+The stakes for getting your employee offboarding process right couldn't be higher, as workers have left their jobs in record numbers.

-In January 2022, 4.3 million people quit their jobs, and 44% of employees are active job seekers.
+In January 2022, 4.3 million people quit their jobs, and 44% of employees were active job seekers.
 This signals remnants of the Great Resignation aren’t letting up anytime soon.
-So offboarding is a crucial component of learning and development that can’t be overlooked.
+So employee offboarding is a crucial component of learning and development that can’t be overlooked.

 What is employee offboarding?

-Offboarding should be efficient, thorough, and cover any necessary legal requirements.
+Employee offboarding should be efficient, thorough, and cover any necessary legal requirements.
 But it should also be respectful and dignified and close the relationship on a positive note for all parties involved.
-Some of the key elements of an offboarding process include:
+Some of the key elements of an employee offboarding process include:

 • Notifying co-workers when an employee leaves